PyCoffees/instructions/README.md

 2. **Session preparation**:
    * Prepare 2-minutes of context: what is your module about, science context when it can be applied, etc.
    * Prepare a Jupyter notebook which includes: installation procedure, and an example on how to use the code.
-   * Email your notebook to the repository manager (Pdedro Mas <pmas@cab.inta-csic.es>) 1-2 days before your talk
+   * Email your notebook to the repository manager (Pdedro Mas) 1-2 days before your talk
 3. **The session**: You have 30 minutes in total for your session, we will make sure you are in time ;) Please leave 5 minutes for questions at the end.